Executive and Professional Development

 Our EPD course facilitators are leaders in their fields, chosen from the Sobey School of Business and the local corporate community.
 Programs in partnership with the Schulich Executive Education Centre at York University provide the opportunity to meet instructors from other areas of Canada.
 Collectively, their experience, research and consulting expertise represent the most current business practices, skills, and strategies available.
 All of this knowledge is yours to apply once you’ve completed your training and returned to your workplace.

 Bridget Brownlow, BA, MA, Con.
 Res.
 Cert.

 Bridget Brownlow is the Conflict Resolution Advisor for Saint Mary’s University.
-She is a Certified Conflict Resolution Specialist (Centre for Conflict Resolution, Justice Institute of BC) who received her BA in History/Philosophy from Dalhousie University and her MA in History at Saint Mary’s University.
-Bridget has over 15 years of extensive experience in organizational conflict management.
-Her expertise is focused on delivering a wide range of dispute resolution services, training and education designed for employees, management and unions at all levels within the organization.
+She is a certified conflict resolution specialist and has over 20 years of extensive experience in organizational conflict management.
+Her expertise is focused on delivering a wide range of alternative dispute resolution services, training and education designed for employees, faculty, management and unions at all levels within the organization.

 Bridget facilitates: Managing and Resolving Conflict in the Workplace